MultiplEYE-COST/wg1-experiment-implementation/README.md

 ### Develop and run experiments for other eye-trackers
 Depending on what is needed we can add more eye-trackers.
 There is also a team that is trying to set up experiment using a webcam.
-Please contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch) for more information.
+Please contact [multipleye.project@gmail.com](mailto:multipleye.project@gmail.com) for more information.

 ## Upload the data
 After you have run a MultiplEYE session, no matter if pilot or real experiment, please make sure to: